AT&T PERFORMING ARTS CENTER DEE & CHARLES WYLY THEATRE

 CONTRACTOR McCarthy

-Dallas’ former Arts District Theatre (ADT) cultivated innovative theater rarely seen outside the triumvirate of New York, Chicago, and Seattle.
-Ironically, ADT’s artistic success can be traced to its provisional character.
-A dilapidated metal shed, ADT freed its resident companies from the limitations imposed by a fixed-stage configuration and the need to protect expensive interior finishes.
-Its users avidly challenged the traditional conventions of theater and routinely reconfigured the form of the stage to fit their artistic visions, the only limiting factor being the cost of labor and materials.
-As a result, the ‘multi-form’ ADT was renowned at its height as the most flexible theater in America.
+The dilapidated character of Dallas’ former Arts District Theater (ADT) cultivated innovative theater, freeing its resident companies from the limitations imposed by a fixed stage configuration and the need to protect expensive interior finishes.
+Its users avidly challenged the traditional theater conventions and routinely reconfigured the form of the stage to fit their artistic visions, the only limiting factor being the cost of labor and materials.

-Imagining ADT’s replacement raised several distinct challenges.
-First, like a restaurant renovation which must avoid polishing out the character that made the original establishment successful, the new theater needed to engender the same freedoms created by the makeshift nature of ADT.
-Otherwise, the new building would stifle the creativity that made ADT and its users renowned.
-Second, the new venue needed to be flexible and multi-form while requiring minimal operational costs.
+Eventually, the financial burden of reconfiguring ADT’s stage became insurmountable and it was fixed into a “thrust-cenium.”
+Imagining its replacement raised several distinct challenges.
+First, it needed to engender the same freedoms created by ADT’s makeshift nature, otherwise it would stifle the creativity that made ADT and its users renowned.
+Second, the new venue needed to be flexible and multiform while requiring minimal operational costs.

 The Dee & Charles Wyly Theatre (The Wyly) overcomes these challenges by overturning conventional theater design.
 Instead of circling front-of-house and back-of-house functions around the auditorium and fly tower, The Wyly stacks these facilities below-house and above-house.

-…1. extends the technologies of the fly tower and stage…
+… 1. extends the technologies of the fly tower and stage into the auditorium …

 By adapting proven technologies for new uses, The Wyly can be altered into a wide array of configurations—including proscenium, thrust, arena, traverse, studio, and flat floor configurations—with only a small crew in a few hours.
 Directors and scenic designers are empowered to select or invent the stage-audience configuration that fulfills their artistic desires, facilitating experimentation.

-Each of the three 135-ton balcony towers, both stair towers, and the proscenium can be repositioned or lifted out of sight using sporting arena scoreboard lifts.
+Each of the three 35-ton balcony towers, both stair towers, and the proscenium can be repositioned or lifted out of sight using sporting arena scoreboard lifts.

 The ground plane can change height, tilt, or rotate using stage technology adapted from opera houses, to facilitate different stage or orchestra-level seating configurations.